0xakd/0xAKD.github.io/source/about/index.md

 date: 2025-06-26 22:58:03
 layout: about
 ---

-## About Me
-I'm Ajay, a technology enthusiast with a growing interest in software development, systems, and modern web technologies.
+I'm Ajay, a tech enthusiast with a growing interest in software development, systems, and modern web technologies.
 With a strong focus on continuous learning, I use this platform to document my technical journey, share insights, and explore practical solutions to real-world problems.

 My approach is grounded in clarity and curiosity — whether it's understanding core programming concepts or experimenting with new tools and frameworks.
 This site serves as both a personal knowledge base and a resource for others on a similar path.